fay59/classix/README.md

 library work, making the whole thing much, making it potentially much faster than a classic virtual machine with a CPU emulator.

+Classix is currently licensed under the GPL v3.0 license as a legal requirement (it uses [Dolphin][5] code, which is itself GPL).
+The license may be changed to something less restrictive in the future if we make the interpreter different enough from Dolphin's.

 Using Classix
 -------------